Exploring disaster recovery as a service (DRaaS) benefits

 • Simplify operations — The solution from Cohesity is comprehensive, as it combines DR orchestration, snapshot-based backup, near-sync replication, and seamless failover to the public cloud in a single offering.
 Organizations can manage this through a single user interface to significantly simplify DR operations.

-• Reduce costs and improve time-to-value — Cohesity DRaaS dramatically lowers costs by eliminating the need for organizations to buy, configure, and manage their own DR infrastructures—hardware and software that remains idle most of the time.
+• Reduce costs and improve time-to-value — Cohesity DRaaS dramatically lowers costs by eliminating the need for organizations to buy, configure, and manage their own DR infrastructures—hardware and software that remain idle most of the time.
 By using pay-as-you-go cloud infrastructure from AWS, Cohesity supports standard AWS infrastructure, such as Amazon Elastic Compute Cloud (Amazon EC2), which speeds up time to value for organizations by allowing them to quickly spin up DR strategies on demand without having to wait while procuring and configuring additional hardware or physical data centers.

 You may also like